aaronparker/aaronparker.github.io/_posts/2006-09-26-windows-vista-tips.md

 categories:
   - Microsoft
 ---
-Here&#8217;s a couple of nifty tips for Windows Vista that I&#8217;ve learnt this week and wanted to share:
+Here's a couple of nifty tips for Windows Vista that I've learnt this week and wanted to share:

 **Tip #1: Hold Ctrl and Scroll the Mouse Wheel to Resize Icons**